 Iodine helps regulate your thyroid hormone levels, preventing hypothyroidism, which can threaten proper development in children and cause weakness, skin disorders and weight gain in some people.
 Goiter, in which the thyroid becomes enlarged, results from too little iodine, although excess iodine might also lead to goiter.
-Some doctors prescribe iodine supplements to women suffering from breast tenderness relating to their menstrual cycles.
+Some doctors prescribe iodine supplements to people experiencing breast tenderness relating to their menstrual cycles.
 Topical iodine treats wounds, oral inflammation and vaginitis.

 According to UMMC, the average person gets most of her iodine from table salt.
 Foods such as brown kelp, shellfish and deep-water fish draw the mineral from the ocean.
 Iodine-enriched breads, spinach, turnip greens, Swiss chard, soybeans and summer squash also contribute iodine.
 People with deficiencies might opt to take seaweed-based supplements or multivitamins containing iodine.
 Drugstores carry liquid iodine solutions for topical use on wounds or infections.